devversion/material-components-web/packages/mdc-fab/README.md

 --- | ---
-`mdc-fab` | Mandatory, for the button element `mdc-fab__icon` | Mandatory, for the icon element `mdc-fab__ripple` | Mandatory, for the element which shows the ripple.
+`mdc-fab` | Mandatory, for the button element `mdc-fab__icon` | Mandatory, for the icon element `mdc-fab__outline-overlay` | Mandatory, for the overlay element which creates a transparent border around the fab that is only visible in high contrast mode.
+`mdc-fab__ripple` | Mandatory, for the element which shows the ripple.
 `mdc-fab__label` | Optional, for the text label.
 Applicable only for Extended FAB.
 `mdc-fab--mini` | Optional, modifies the FAB to a smaller size